 Right.
-So when does the funny stuff happen?
+So when does something funny happen?

 JWI’m getting there.
 Another early name for the commedia happens to have been commedia all’ improviso.
 Improvisation.
-The actors use these old routines as excuses for their own political quips, local references or physical slapstick.
+The actors simply use these old routines as excuses for their own political quips, bawdy puns, local references or physical slapstick.
 They often broke character and just joked directly to the audience.
 So in this scene, Francis is played by Brian Gonzales.
 He’s still hungry, but he’s putting the moves on the gangster’s sultry bookkeeper, played by Ashley Puckett Gonzales.
 Their wisecracking here is typical of the show’s dialogue, and so is Francis’ last line — which he addresses to the audience.

 Brian Gonzales and Ashley Puckett Gonzales.
 Photo: Karen Almond